delight-im/OpenSoccer/README.md

  4. Run the SQL from [Database/DATA.sql](Database/DATA.sql) to add the initial data for the game
  5. Edit [Website/config.example.php](Website/config.example.php) so that it matches your installation and rename it to `Website/config.php`
  6. Set up all the cron jobs listed below
+ 7. Change the password for the default user with administrator rights (username: `Admin`, password: `admin`)

 ## Cron jobs